ubuntu-kr/ubucon-kr-sponsorship-prospectus/sponsorship-prospectus.md

 The main difference between the two events is that Canonical, the creator of Ubuntu, is largely involved with organizing the Ubuntu Summit, while UbuCon is a community-driven event that is **solely organized by the community.** These UbuCons are held in **different regions within a continent or country,** and today there are UbuCon NA @ SCaLE, UbuCon Europe, UbuCon Latin America, UbuCon Portugal, and UbuCon Asia.

 **UbuCon Korea** is the largest domestic Ubuntu community event of the year, bringing together contributors and users of Ubuntu projects in Korea, and was started as a spin-off of UbuCon Asia 2022, which was the first in-person event in Seoul.
-UbuCon Korea 2023 was successfully held last year on September 9 at Microsoft Korea with 151 attendees, with the theme of "Ubuntu for Developer Productivity".
-Following the success of last year's event, UbuCon Korea 2024 will be held on August 10 at the same venue as last year's event, with a variety of programs organized around the theme of "Deploy with Ubuntu"!
+Following successes of our previous editions on last 2 years at Microsoft Korea with 151 participants, UbuCon Korea 2025 will be held on August 9 at the same venue with diverse programs to celebrate 20 years of Ubuntu Korea Community!

 ## Event overview

 - **Name:** UbuCon Korea 2025
-- **Theme:** Deploy with Ubuntu
 - **Date:** August 9th, 2025
 - **Venue:** Microsoft Korea (The K Twin Tower - Building A 13F)
 - **Scale:** 150+ participants (Including speakers and staff)